 The same applies to the health system.
-It must continually construct new illnesses that it can treat.
+It must continually construct new illnesses that it can treat or manage.
 A health system that cannot create new diagnoses will stagnate.
-Thus, conditions that in the past were just considered part of human life and not even given a name are identified and given names (e.g., Alzheimer’s disease, major depression, obsessive-compulsive disorder, PMS, erectile dysfunction, restless leg syndrome, insomnia, low testosterone); they are classified as treatable illnesses in order to give the health system something to work on.
+Thus, conditions that in the past were just considered part of human life and not even given a name are identified and given names (e.g., Alzheimer’s disease, major depression, obsessive-compulsive disorder, PMS, erectile dysfunction, restless leg syndrome, insomnia, low testosterone); they are classified as treatable, or at least manageable, illnesses in order to give the health system something to work on.

 The purpose of the economy may be said to be distribution of scarce resources or maybe to solve the problem of scarcity so that everyone has “enough” of what they need to live comfortably.
 Be these instrumental goals are created by some other system, such as politics or some kind of moral system or organization; they aren’t the goals of the economy because the economy has no instrumental goals.
 It just circulates payments.
 If it loses the capacity to circulate payment, then it fails.